Flexibility & Structure Can Help Your Consistently Inconsistent Child or Student Survive Our Often Inflexible &

 Changing Why’s to What’s: Once parents better understand the true depth and breadth of their child’s challenges, their next logical question is, “Why does my child have to struggle so?”
 In chapter four, you learn how to change your “why’s” into “what’s” as you strive to help your child.
 Once you conquer this question, the next one is, “What can we do?”

 How Flexibility and Structure Can Help: “Flexiture” is a unique combination of flexibility and structure that empowers parents and teachers to solve big and small problems faced by consistently inconsistent children and students who struggle with ADD/ADHD and related executive functions.
 In chapters five and six, you will tackle the tough questions, “What is flexiture?” and “How can it help my child or student?”

 Behavior and Discipline: Over the years, ADD/ADHD has been seen as a behavior disorder and although we are learning that it really involves more than just behavior, parents and teachers still struggle with how to help their children and students stop misbehaving.
 You can explore numerous recommendations for addressing behavior and discipline problems in chapters seven and eight.

 Language and Learning: Language and learning weaknesses are commonly seen in children, teens, and adults with ADD/ADHD and often add to the confusion about this multifaceted developmental challenge.
 In chapter nine, you will learn why your child or teen with ADHD struggles with learning and why ADHD is not a learning disorder.

 - Numerous scaffolding and structuring tools designed to help parents and educators help their children or teens with learning struggles are detailed in chapter ten.

 - Time-tested flexible accommodations for at home and at school are outlined in chapter eleven

-Self-Esteem: Parents and teachers often report that their teens with ADD/ADHD are often no longer hyperactive and they start to struggle with poor self-esteem because of years of difficulty and shame: in chapter thirteen, you will take up this topic and how to improve and maintain your child or student’s self-worth.
+Self-Compassion: Parents and teachers often report that their teens with ADD/ADHD are often no longer hyperactive and they start to struggle with poor self-concept because of years of difficulty and shame: in chapter thirteen, you will take up this topic and how to improve and maintain your child or student’s self-compassion.